 5) No person shall build, light or maintain any fire including grills, portable stoves or heating devices.

-6) Destructive devices, firearms, edged weapons, any other type of weapon, flares or fireworks are not allowed.
+6) Destructive devices, firearms, edged weapons, and any other types of weapons including flares or fireworks are not allowed.

-8) Littering or disposing of any unwanted item/items of any kind on the Greenway is prohibited.
+8) Littering or disposing of any unwanted item(s) of any kind on the Greenway is prohibited.

 10) Operating a concession, peddling, soliciting or panhandling is prohibited on the Greenway.
-Exception: concessions may be allowed if necessary permits are obtained and permission granted by the Parks and Recreation Department.
+Exception: concessions may be allowed only if necessary permits are obtained and permission granted by the Greensboro Parks and Recreation Department.

 11) Greenway users shall abide by Greensboro City Code of Ordinances in reference to noise.
 Loudspeakers and public address systems are prohibited unless authorized in writing by the appropriate entity.